oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

 The good thing is that `jni.h` is inside of every JDK, so one can use the `java.home` property to locate the necessary header files.
-The actual logic can of course be made more robust and OS-independent.
+The actual logic can, of course, be made more robust and OS-independent.

-Implementing any JVM native method in Java and/or making callbacks to the JVM with Substrate VM should now be as easy as expanding the here-in given example and invoking `native-image`.
+Implementing any JVM native method in Java and/or making callbacks to the JVM with Substrate VM should now be as easy as expanding upon the given example and invoking `native-image`.